 Watering Your Lawn in Spring

 The springtime sun brings everything back to life, and that includes your lawn!
-Therefore, your lawn care needs to reflect the changing needs of your turf throughout the seasons.

 Why Do I Need to Water Differently in Spring?

-Seasonal changes affect how much moisture your turf can retain and how much it needs.
+As winter passes and makes way for sunny spring, this can affect how much moisture your turf can retain and how much it needs.

 When Do I Water?